 When I have time for hobbies, I like to fish, mostly during summer vacation.
-I also love woodworking year round.
+I also love woodworking year-round.
 I love to build things.
-Being able to take a piece of wood and turn it into something that didn’t exist before, building something from nothing, is just really a great hobby for me.
+Being able to take a piece of wood and turn it into something that did not exist before, building something from nothing, is just really a great hobby for me.
 I like to build things that get used: cabinets and tables.
-And I built a playhouse for my kids that’s now heated and air conditioned.
+And I built a playhouse for my kids that’s now heated and air-conditioned.
 I have a workshop in my barn in the backyard outfitted with table saws and miter saws and jointers.
 It’s better than a home office.
 It’s really fun.

 It seems like the same technique of taking things apart and putting them back together.

 There is a theme here, yes!
 There’s definitely a theme of building and creating.
 The other thing I like to do is write.
 I wrote one book and I hope to work on another one.
 I enjoy reading, too.
 Reading and writing are incredibly important to a life of science.
 Work not published is work not done.

 There have been many, many scientific discoveries that were really important but never heard of because they weren’t integrated into a story that people could understand.
 I learned from 24 years of talking to patients that when you take the time to explain something, it’s better for everybody.
 It’s better for the patient, and it’s also better for other scientists to understand what you think your findings mean and how it integrates into the world of science.